veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-doughnut-chart.md

 ## Overview
-Doughnut chart is similar to the pie chart but the difference is that doughnut chart has a circular hollow gap at the middle of the chart.
+Doughnut chart is similar to the pie chart but the difference is that doughnut chart has a circular hollow gap in the middle of the chart.
 This circular hollow gap is called “cutoutPercentage” which represents what percentage of the inner chart should be cut out.

 ## Usage
 A Doughnut chart is widely used in the business world, mass media, and institutions.
-Let us consider a health center scenario where a particular hospital wants to plot a chart for the record of its patients admitted to different wards.
-The chart should indicate the overall hospital and divided into different section which represents the wards of the hospital.
-This can be achieved using the Doughnut chart where a complete chart presents the hospital and divided slice of pie represent the wards of the hospital.
+Let us consider a health center scenario where a particular hospital wants to plot a chart to record the number of patients admitted to different wards.
+The chart should represent the overall hospital and be divided into different sections which represent the wards of the hospital.
+This can be achieved by using the Doughnut chart where a complete chart represents the hospital and the slices represent the wards of the hospital.
 There are some other popular use cases where a pie chart is used.
 Some of them are:
 -   Pharmaceutical Industries (indicating the different section of drugs)
 -   Industries (for providing information on different product and services )